yzziizzy/EACSMB/README.md

 A 3D city building game.
 Currently under construction.

 It's written in pure C using no frameworks.
-Dependencies are Xlib, FreeType, fontconfig, libPNG, GLEW, and OpenGL 4.5.
+Hard dependencies are Xlib, FreeType, fontconfig, libPNG, GLEW, and OpenGL 4.5.
 You should probably have a lot of ram as well as a real CPU.
+Optional dependencies are ALSA and libVorbis (OGG).

 Current state:
 ![Current state](http://i.imgur.com/KCIkUAs.png)